PHP fwrite: How to Write Data to Files in PHP

 • Syntax – You’ll need a file handle from fopen and the data you want to write.

-• File Modes – Choose from "w", "a", "w+", and "a+" to control how data is added.
+• File Modes – Choose from "w""a""w+", and "a+" to control how data is added.

 • Writing Data – Whether it’s single lines, multiple lines, or large blocks, fwrite handles it.